 Having gathered extensive evidence and learned from some of the world’s leading models of education focused on preparing young people for life and work, we wanted to put this into practice by working with a group of schools to develop an effective model of transformation in the UK context, making learning relevant to inspire young people.

-We have developed a close partnership with a group of leading organisations – Ford Next Generation Learning who have developed and rolled out a similar model in the US, City and Guilds, the North East Local Enterprise Partnership, CBI and North East Collaborative Outreach Programme.
+We have developed a close partnership with a group of leading organisations – Ford Next Generation Learning who have developed and rolled out a similar model in the US, the North East Local Enterprise Partnership, CBI and North East Collaborative Outreach Programme.

 Together, we are working intensively with three fantastic schools in the North East of England – Excelsior Academy in Newcastle, Churchill Community College and Norham High School in North Tyneside, to develop the pilot, which will formally begin in September 2018.
 We want to create a model of school transformation that can be applied and adapted in many different contexts within existing schools, without the need for major institutional change.